badbod99/in-memory-store/README.md

 store.buildBinaryIndex('breed', kitten => kitten.breed.toLowerCase());
 // Note: You only need to build an index once, update/add/remove all update index automatically

+// Build a binary index (binary indexes are sorted at all times) let index = new BinaryIndex("firstLetter", obj => obj.key, kitten => kitten.breed);
+// Build a hash index (hash indexes are very fast, but can't do range searches) let index = new HashIndex("firstLetter", kitten => kitten.breed);
+// Keys are case senstive, so normalise if needed let index = new BinaryIndex("firstLetter", obj => obj.key, kitten => kitten.breed.toLowerCase());
+// Add an index to the store (populates it with items in the store if not already populated) store.ensureIndex(index);

 // Get all entries with specified breed let britishShorthair = store.getOne('breed', 'British Shorthair');
 // Get based on array of breeds